-Where equity-settled share options are awarded to employees, the fair value of the options at the date of grant is charged to the statement of comprehensive loss/income over the vesting period.
+Where equity-settled stock options are awarded to employees, the fair value of the stock options at the date of grant is charged to the consolidated statement of loss and comprehensive loss over the vesting period.
 Performance vesting conditions are taken into account by adjusting the number of equity instruments expected to vest at each reporting date so that, ultimately, the cumulative amount recognized over the vesting period is based on the number of options that eventually vest.
 Non-vesting conditions and market vesting conditions are factored into the fair value of the options granted.
 As long as all other vesting conditions are satisfied, a charge is made irrespective of whether these vesting conditions are satisfied.
 The cumulative expense is not adjusted for failure to achieve a market vesting condition or where a non-vesting condition is not satisfied.

-Where the terms and conditions of options are modified before they vest, the increase in the fair value of the options, measured immediately before and after the modification, is also charged to the statement of comprehensive loss/income over the remaining vesting period.
+Where the terms and conditions of options are modified before they vest, the increase in the fair value of the options, measured immediately before and after modification, is also charged to the consolidated statement of loss, comprehensive loss and deficit over the remaining vesting period.
+Where equity instruments are granted to employees, they are recorded at the fair value of the equity instrument at the grant date.
+The grant date fair value is recognized in comprehensive loss over the vesting period, described as the period during which all the vesting conditions have been met.